InterWorks/Snowflake-Python-Functionality/README.md

 - Example to leverage external files via a mapping table
 - Example to leverage external libraries via xlrd.xldate

+## UDTFs

+The following User Defined Table Functions (UDTFs) are available within the repository.
+The code for each is provided in two forms so that it can be leveraged from within the Snowflake UI or as part of a Snowpark for Python script.

+- Hello world
+- Hello world with an input
+- Gemerate a calendar table between two dates
+- Calculate the running sum of a given measure within a partition
+- Calculate the average of a given measure within a partition
+- Train and test an Auto ARIMA predictive model
+- Train a linear regression model and use it to predict further values
+- Example to leverage external files via a mapping table
+- Example to leverage external libraries via xlrd.xldate

 ## Third Party Packages from Anaconda

 To leverage third party packages from Anaconda within Snowflake, an ORGADMIN must first accept the [third party terms of usage](https://www.snowflake.com/legal/third-party-terms/).
 More details can be found [here](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda).
 This only needs to be enabled once for the entire organisation.